fudab/fudab.github.io/covid-19/china.md

     <td colspan="5">Table 2: Implementation of parameters according to the sampling of the estimates for epidemic parameters and the prior result.
 Here, $n_i$ is the population size of province $i$.
 The superscripts 'prior' and 'upper' indicate the estimated value and the upper bound.</td>
   </tr>
 </table>

+Given that even local optimization methods will be rather time consuming under the current situation where we need to solve a giant system of equations, not to mention any global optimization methods, we repeatly apply the `` algorithm, performing the same nonlinear least square fitting of the variable $R_i(t)$ and finding the local minimum value of the residual.
+Every time we select a different province and only allow its parameters to be changable until we have passed all the provinces.
+To imporve the accuracy of our result, we run this cycling process multiple times.